DOV-Vlaanderen/pydov/docs/index.rst

 available.
 Interactive and human-readable extraction and querying of the data is provided by a `web application <https://www.dov.vlaanderen.be/portaal/?module=verkenner>`_\ , whereas the focus of this package is to support **machine-based** extraction and conversion of the data.
-The pacakge aims to support a set of complementary use cases, for example:
+The package aims to support a set of complementary use cases, for example:

 * integrate DOV data in larger data processing pipelines
 * support the reproducibility and/or repeatability of research studies